 The workplace landscape has dramatically changed over time.
-Managing people resources have become more complex.
+Managing people's resources have become more complex.
 In the past, the primary role of HR was to identify the right candidate, test their caliber and provide offer letters.
 Areas such as employee attrition and career growth were considered important, but not the primary focus of HR.

 As articulated by Jack Welch, in the new business model HR plays the key role along with Finance for the success of the company.
 The department is now recognized and seen as a driver - assisting the organization's key business objectives.
-Some industry experts opined that the competition among enterprises depend largely on the functioning of HR professionals - that are indeed the most valuable assets of any corporate body.
+Some industry experts opined that the competition among enterprises depends largely on the functioning of HR professionals - that are indeed the most valuable assets of any corporate body.

 Talent acquisition is one of the key responsibilities of HR departments.
-The conventional method of recruitment followed for years, include interviews, written examinations, referrals etc. The pertinent point is how we can ensure that the candidate has the "talent" that is eventually required HR departments have to put up with an impression gained in an hour or so at the time of the interview to finally decide whether one is in or out.
-AI technology promises to streamline this process by relying more on the analytical processing of huge amounts of data instead of on individual observations.
+The conventional method of recruitment followed for years, include interviews, written examinations, referrals, etc. The pertinent point is how we can ensure that the candidate has the "talent" that is eventually required.
+HR departments have to put up with an impression gained in an hour or so at the time of the interview to finally decide whether one is in or out.
+AI technology promises to streamline this process by relying more on the analytical processing of huge amounts of data instead of individual observations.

 Hiring managers no longer have to manually source, screen applicants.
-Instead, they can solely rely on machine learning to offer intelligent recommendations which can suggest candidates sourcing them from multiple sources including Job boards, social media, etc.
+Instead, they can solely rely on machine learning to offer intelligent recommendations that can suggest candidates sourcing them from multiple sources including Job boards, social media, etc.